omni-us/jsonargparse/DOCUMENTATION.rst

     shown, jsonargparse needs to be installed with the ``signatures`` extras require as explained in section :ref:`installation`.

-When :func:`.CLI` receives a single class, the first arguments are for parameters to instantiate the class, then a method name is expected (i.e. methods become :ref:`sub-commands`) and the remaining arguments are for parameters of this method.
+When :func:`.auto_cli` receives a single class, the first arguments are for parameters to instantiate the class, then a method name is expected (i.e. methods become :ref:`sub-commands`) and the remaining arguments are for parameters of this method.
 An example would be: